taocpp/PEGTL/doc/Errors-and-Exceptions.md

 * A return value of `false` is called a *local failure* (even when propagated to the top).
 * An exception indicating a *global failure* is thrown.

-The PEGTL parsing rules throw exceptions of type `tao::pegtl::parse_error`, some of the inputs throw additional exceptions like `std::system_error` or `std::filesystem_error`.
+The PEGTL parsing rules throw exceptions of type `tao::pegtl::parse_error`, some of the inputs can throw other exceptions like `std::system_error` or `std::filesystem_error`.
-Other exception classes can be used freely from actions and custom parsing rules.
+And other exception classes can be used freely from actions and custom parsing rules.

 ## Contents